Urban coyote: Management

 A researcher studying the impact of coyotes in the city of Austin, Texas found that urban coyote management techniques, including steps to trap and remove coyotes who were exhibiting bold or aggressive behavior, as well as efforts to educate the public about not feeding the animals, had had a positive effect in lessening possible risk to humans or to pets.
+Urban coyotes are more bold and exploratory than suburban coyotes.
+These traits are believed to be caused by positive interactions with urban human populations in the past several decades.